extrude575757/web-sprint-challenge-authentication-and-testing/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+The main difference is that sessions will do more work on a server than a client.
+And with Json web-token based applications most of the information is stored on the client to authenticate them instead of a server.
+A json webtoken will have information on the header payload and signature  while a json web-token is just a string of random alpha-numeric characters to partain to the sessions ID.
+It seems a session will have less sql to run as well since its only looking up an id, while json tokens are a hash which includes alot more information than just the session id.

+Sessions are server oriented to take care of all the authentication.
+The client does not have much of an idea of what’s going on.
+After the user logs in, the server will create a session for the user and store the session data in the server memory.
+The session ID is stored in a cookie in the client’s browser.
+While the user stays logged in, the cookie would be sent along with each subsequent request.
+The server can then compare the session ID stored on the cookie against the session information stored in the memory to verify the user’s identity and send responses.
+On logging out, the session gets deleted from the database.

+  Json web tokens and sessions for authnetication are both HTTP enabled.
+  In a token-based application, the server creates a signed token and sends the token back to the client.
+The JWT is stored on the client’s side (usually in local storage) and sent as a header for every subsequent request.
+  The server would then decode the JWT, and, if the token is valid, processes the request and sends a response.
+When the user logs out, the token is destroyed on the client’s side without having any interaction with the server.

+  JSON Web Token (JWT) is an open standard (RFC 7519) for securely transmitting information between endpoints as JSON objects.
+It is mainly used to prove that the sent data was actually created by an authentic source.
+JWT consists of three concatenated Base64url-encoded strings, separated by dots (.).
+These are Header Payload and Signature A JWT typically looks like: xxxxx.yyyyy.zzzzz
+Header
+The first part typically consists of two parts; the type of the token, which is JWT, and the signing algorithm being used such as HMAC SHA256 or RSA.
+If you don’t define the algorithm, it uses HS256 by default.
+For example:
+      {
+      “alg”: “HS256”,
+      “typ”: “JWT”
+      }
+Payload
+The second part consists of a set of claims that are basically verifiable security statements, such as the identity of the user and the permissions they are allowed.
+There are three types of claims: registered, public, and private claims.
+Note that the claim names are short as JWT is meant to be compact for fast requests.
+And wait!
+Be careful not to put sensitive data such as passwords in your payload as this can easily be decoded.
+An example payload could be:
+      {
+      “sub”: “123456789”,
+      “name”: “Anamika Ahmed”,
+      “admin”: true
+      }
+Signature
+The last part is the signature which is the sum of the encoded header, the encoded payload, a secret, and lastly, the algorithm which is specified in the header.
+For example, if you want to use the HS256 algorithm, the signature would be created in the following way:
+HS256(
+base64UrlEncode(header) + “.” +
+base64UrlEncode(payload),
+secret)
+The signature is used to verify the message wasn’t changed along the way.
+It is the most important part of the JWT structure as header and payload can easily be decoded, but not the signature.
+The signature is not publicly readable because it is encrypted with a secret key.
+Unless someone has the secret key, they cannot decrypt this information.

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

 3. How are unit tests different from integration and end-to-end testing?
 4. How does _Test Driven Development_ change the way we write applications and tests?